Aiguillette: France

 Aiguillettes should not be confused with fourragères, which can be worn in the same way on the left shoulder in parade dress.

+Germany

+In the German armies, including the Imperial German Army and the Imperial German Navy, the adjutant generals or admirals wore the Adjutantenschnur or Achselband (adjutant cord or aguilette) on the right shoulder as of 1863 in gold, the generals à la suite and the Flügeladjutanten in silver.
+There were initially several experimental forms in the Reichswehr.

+On 29 June 1935, so-called shoulder straps were introduced into the German Wehrmacht and were worn on certain occasions, e.g. at parades.
+Adjutants wore armpit cords as their badge of activity.
+In the National People's Army, the border troops of the GDR and the GDR People's Navy, a silver-colored armpit cord with silver tips for LaSK/LSK/LV/GT and gold-colored tips for the People's Navy has also been introduced for officers since 1976; the version for generals and admirals was gold-colored.
+In the Bundeswehr it is worn by attachés, officers of protocol, flag escort officers, greeting and liaison officers of the Navy as well as (if these tasks are carried out by officers) wake guards and medal cushion bearers.

 Ghana

 In Ghana, aiguillettes form part of the ceremonial uniforms of commissioned officers in the army and other security services including the police, prisons service, fire service, and customs and immigration.
 Senior police officers wear white aiguillettes with dark-blue uniforms, prison officers also wear yellow aiguillettes over the official ceremonial number one uniform while customs and immigration officials wear red aiguillettes with olive-green outfits.
 When worn, the aiguillettes denote on-duty status.

+Greece

+Aiguillettes are worn by the aides-de-camp to the President of the Hellenic Republic.
+The President's Adjutants wears it on the right shoulder.

 Ireland

 Aiguillettes are worn by the aides-de-camp to the President and Taoiseach.
 The President's ADC wears it on the right shoulder, the Taoiseach's ADC on the left.

 Civil Defence (Cosaint Sibhialta) personnel wear a white aiguillette on their dress uniform.

 Gold aiguillettes are also worn by officers in the Defence Forces with their mess dress uniform.
 They are worn on the left hand shoulder.